vitormattos/palestra-behat/README.md

 Download the latest stable version of Selenium Server (http://www.seleniumhq.org/download/)

+#### Firefox

-**Firefox**: Check the release date of the downloaded version of Selenium server, download and install a firefox version with date less then the date of your selenium server.
+Check the release date of the downloaded version of Selenium server, download and install a firefox version with date less then the date of your selenium server.
 Before, install the latest version of geckodriver (https://github.com/mozilla/geckodriver/releases):